 Visit: Dandrea Trail, No. 285.

-• Yarrows (Achillea millefolium) are flowering.
-This is one of the most storied of our plants and has been used as a medicinal plant by many cultures, dating reliably back to the Neanderthals.
-In ancient Greek lore Yarrow appeared from the scrapings of Achilles’ spear (hence the genus name), and was used to heal Telephus’ wound, and has since been used for everything from immune support to wound treatment to small pox.*
+• Yarrow (Achillea millefolium) in flower.
+This is one of the most storied of our plants, and has been used as a medicinal plant by many cultures, dating reliably back to the Neanderthals.
+In ancient Greek lore, Yarrow appeared from the scrapings of Achilles’ spear (hence the genus name) and was used to heal Telephus’ wound, and has since been used for everything from immune support to wound treatment to smallpox.*

 • Golden Columbine (Aquilegia crysantha) flowers by cooler mountain streamsides, while sedges bear their seeds and Wright’s Deervetch (Lotus wrightii) continues to flower.
 Other flowers include Scarlet Gilia (Ipomopsis aggregata), Scruffy Clover (Dalea albiflora), Silverstem Lupine (Lupinus argenteus), and Wild Geranium (Geranium caespitosum), and many others.